laudanum123/1001books/README.md

 # 1001 Books Reading Progress Tracker

-A Python command line application that allows you to track your reading progress on the book list from the 1001 books you must read before you die.
+A QTUi or optionally Python command line application that allows you to track your reading progress on the book list from the 1001 books you must read before you die.

 ## Features
+- UI Client
 - Mark books as currently reading and read
 - Search for books by title, author or year of publication
 - See how many books you've completed